Home

 Interpolate vs. Extrapolate

-Figure 16: interpolation vs. extrapolation.
+Figure 16: Interpolation vs. extrapolation.

-One thing worth noticing is that the computation of barycentric coordinates works independently from its position with respect to the triangle.
-In other words, the coordinates are valid if the point is inside our outside the triangle.
-When the point is inside, using the barycentric coordinates to evaluate the value of a vertex attribute is called interpolation, and when the point is outside, we speak of extrapolation.
-This is an important detail because in some cases, we will have to evaluate the value of a given vertex attribute for points that potentially don't overlap triangles.
-To be more specific, this will be needed to compute the derivatives of the triangle texture coordinates for example.
-These derivatives are used to filter textures properly.
-If you are interested in learning more about this particular topic we invite you to read the lesson on Texture Mapping.
-In the meantime, all you need to remember is that barycentric coordinates are valid even when the point doesn't cover the triangle.
-You also need to know about the difference between vertex attribute extrapolation and interpolation.
+It's important to note that the computation of barycentric coordinates works regardless of the point's position relative to the triangle.
+In other words, the coordinates are valid whether the point is inside or outside the triangle.
+When the point is inside, using barycentric coordinates to evaluate the value of a vertex attribute is referred to as interpolation, and when the point is outside, it's called extrapolation.
+This distinction is crucial because, in some instances, we may need to evaluate the value of a given vertex attribute for points that do not overlap with triangles.
+Specifically, this is necessary to compute the derivatives of the triangle texture coordinates, which are used for proper texture filtering.
+If you're interested in delving deeper into this topic, we recommend reading the lesson on Texturing.

 Rasterization Rules

-Figure 17: pixels may cover an edge shared by two triangles.
+Figure 17: Pixels may cover an edge shared by two triangles.

-Figure 18: if the geometry is semi-transparent, a dark edge may appear where pixels overlap the two triangles.
+Figure 18: If the geometry is semi-transparent, a dark edge may appear where pixels overlap the two triangles.

-Figure 19: top and left edges.
+Figure 19: Top and left edges.

-In pseudo-code we have:
+In pseudo-code, we have:

 // Does it pass the top-left rule?